Lyme disease and related tick-borne infections

 - Nerve damage resulting in weakness, pain, numbness, and tingling in hands and feet (peripheral neuropathy)

-- Neurological problems (confusion, memory loss, difficulty concentrating, speech problems)
+- Neurological problems (confusion, memory loss, difficulty concentrating, or speech problems)

 Post-Lyme Disease Syndrome

-Lyme disease is a curable condition.
-Most patients improve after a short course of antibiotics.
-In rare cases, patients continue to complain of persistent non-specific symptoms, such as fatigue, muscle aches, cognitive problems, and headache lasting years after completing antibiotic treatment for the initial infection.
-This syndrome is referred to as post-Lyme disease syndrome, which can resemble fibromyalgia or chronic fatigue syndrome (CFS).
+Acute Lyme disease, regardless of stage, is a bacterial infection and hence a curable condition.
+Most people improve after a course of antibiotics.
+However, in many instances people continue to complain of persistent non-specific symptoms such as fatigue, muscle aches, cognitive problems, and headache that last for years after completing antibiotic treatment for the initial infection.

 Prompt treatment with antibiotics is very effective in curing Lyme disease in nearly all people.
 While rare, untreated Lyme disease can spread through the body and lead to complications.
 People at highest risk for complications are those who go the longest without treatment.